glitch100/BinanceDotNet/README.md

 ## Features
 - Simple, Configurable, Extendable
 - Rate limiting, with 10 requests in 10 seconds _(disabled by default)_
-- `NLog` support
+- `log4net` Interfaces supported
-- dotnet core 2.0
+- dotnet standard, dotnet core, 4.5.1, 4.6.1 support
 - Binance WebSockets
 - Unit test coverage (_in progress_)
 - `IAPICacheManager` abstraction for providing your own cache or using the build in concrete implementation. _(Currently only one endpoint has caching)_